 When and why are damage charges assessed?

 According to the terms of the housing contract, you are responsible for the condition of your room and any shared spaces.
-The Student Life Professional Team makes every attempt to attribute damage and vandalism charges to the individual(s) responsible, but when those responsible are not identified, all members of a unit, room, or floor may be charged equally for damages.
-It is our hope that affected residents will cooperate with the student life professional team to ensure that those responsible are held accountable.
+The Residence Life & Housing Professional Team makes every attempt to attribute damage and vandalism charges to the individual(s) responsible, but when those responsible are not identified, all members of a unit, room, or floor may be charged equally for damages.
+It is our hope that affected residents will cooperate with the Residence Life & Housing professional team to ensure that those responsible are held accountable.

 Excessive cleaning or damage charges are assessed when cleaning or damage extends beyond facilities management staff's standard duties.
 Examples of excessive cleaning or damage include, but are not limited to: clean-up of trash/recycling that was not disposed of in the designated container(s); bodily fluids in public/private areas; debris from fire extinguishers being discharged; food and beverages in public/private areas; confetti/glitter; removal of graffiti; residue from adhesive-backed decorations; repair of carpet and upholstery damage; painting and repairs required from use of scotch tape, duct tape, colored putty; and/or replacement of furniture removed from a unit, room, or lounge.
 Refer to the damage and cleaning costs chart for specific rates.